abtion/abtion-block-library/README.md

 ## Publishing new version

-After updating the library, we need to bump the version and github tag the new version.
-This will ensure that package managers like composer that are used on other projects will always pull the latest version of the library.
+After updating the library, we need to build the new files with ```npm run build```.
+Then we need to bump the version and github tag the new version.
+This will ensure that package managers like composer that are being used on other projects will always pull the latest version of the library.
 To do that:

+1. Make the changes and run ```npm run build``` to ensure the changes are saved in the build folder.

-1. Update the plugin version in `abtion-block-library.php`.
+2. Update the plugin version in `abtion-block-library.php`.

+3. Update changelog file `CHANGELOG.md` with relevant information.

+4. Push the changes.

-2. Tag new version in github: In the root of abtion block library run this command:
+5. Tag new version in github: In the root of abtion block library run this command:

 ```bash
 git tag v1.1.0
 ```

-Replace the version with the updated version from `abtion-block-library.php` file.
+Replace the version in the command above with the actual updated version from `abtion-block-library.php` file.

-3. Commit the updated file and push it by running the following:
+6. Commit the updated file and push it by running the following:

 ```bash
 git push origin v1.1.0
 ```

-4. Update changelog file `CHANGELOG.md` with relevant information.